simonkrenger/apple-health-to-fitbit/README.md

-# Convert Apple Health export to Fitbit CSV
+# Convert Apple Health export to (Fitbit) CSV

 A Python script to convert an Apple Health XML export to a Fitbit CSV file.
+There is also a script to generate a generic CSV file from your Apple Health data.

 ## Why